Update: Full HOWTO instructions here

 Yes, when you set up your app on Facebook you have the option to set up Heroku hosting at the same time, but the process of actually publishing your content using that hosting is another matter altogether.

 Also, the basic package is very basic.
-For instance, the database service that the provide will accommodate only 5MB of data.
+For instance, the database service that the provide will accommodate only 5MB of data. what is the use of ivermectin tablet?
 That’s probably fine for most short term promotions or competitions, but not for any sort of permanent app that is going to collect data over a period of time.

 If you want more thrust, you’ve got to get your credit card out.